Martinez, California

 Home to John Muir and the Martini

+Value is a great selling point for Martinez.
 Not only do you get a greater value in your home, but you also have pretty great natural areas and an evolving downtown area to entertain you on the weekends.
-For those who love to get outside, you can drive almost any direction to find your escape.
+For those who love to get outside, you can drive in almost any direction to find your escape.
 Bordered to the north by the Carquinez Straight, residents can unwind kayaking or walking along the trails through the Martinez Marina and multiple waterfront parks.
-Oh, and did we mention that the water means weather here can be as much as 10-20 degrees cooler than in other parts of the Eastbay interior?
+Oh, and did we mention that the water means the weather here can be as much as 10-20 degrees cooler than in other parts of the Eastbay interior?
 That’s a big deal.
 Bordered to the southwest by Briones Regional Park, residents are never too far from this park’s 6,255 acres of scenic hiking trails, camping and picnic areas and archery range.

 This access to nature is fitting for the city that John Muir, the “Father of the National Park System,” called home.
 The John Muir National Historic Site is here, just two miles south in Alhambra Valley, offering free tours of his home.

-While some feel that Martinez lacks a vibrant culture, others adamantly disagree.
-A hidden gem for live music in the Eastbay, a night out in downtown means walking along cute, early 1900’s brick buildings that house great bars, antique shops, and new breweries hosting live entertainment.
+Martinez is also a hidden gem for live music in the Eastbay, a night out downtown means walking along cute, early 1900s brick buildings that house great bars, antique shops, and new breweries hosting live entertainment.
 Looking for family fun?
-The city hosts several events, parades and festivals throughout the year to keep your calendar full (because that’s what you busy parents need, more to do).
+The city hosts several events, parades, and festivals throughout the year to keep your calendar full (because that’s what your busy parents need, more to do).

 Not everyone knows that the Bay Area is home to five historic oil refineries.
-Martinez itself is home to two major refineries in its northern section (north of Highway 4).
-The concentration of oil refineries in the Contra Costa County, of which Martinez is a part, has worsened air quality, impacting the health of residents and disproportionately disadvantaged communities and communities of color.
+Martinez itself is home to two refineries in its northern section (north of Highway 4).
+The concentration of refineries in Contra Costa County, of which Martinez is a part, has worsened air quality, impacting the health of residents and disproportionately disadvantaged communities and communities of color.
 When crude oil is refined into gasoline and jet fuel, the process can release compounds that smell like oily rags, rotten eggs, or rotten cabbage.
-These smells have been noted downwind of the refineries when there are flare ups, but not every part of Martinez is impacted by this.
+These smells have been noted downwind of the refineries when there are flare-ups, but not every part of Martinez is impacted by this.
 Residents desiring to avoid the worst of the air quality issues live south of Highway 4.
-That being said, modern regulations have certainly improved conditions and monitors will shut down refinery operations if the air quality is impacted, making living closer to the refineries much more tolerable than when they first opened decades ago.
+That being said, modern regulations have greatly improved conditions, and monitors shut down refinery operations if the air quality is impacted, making living closer to the refineries much more tolerable than when they first opened decades ago.

 Small Town + Suburban

-Today, Martinez offers a diverse array of neighborhoods to fit many lifestyles – everything from a walkable and charming downtown area to larger homes set on lucious green pastures.
+Today, Martinez offers a diverse array of neighborhoods to fit many lifestyles – everything from a walkable and charming downtown area to larger homes set on luscious green pastures.
 The entertainment options are ranging too.
-The city offers weekly events (often in partnership with its growing list of restaurant, brewery and shop owners), miles of walking trails within some 16 parks and even state of the art bocci ball courts.
+The city offers weekly events (often in partnership with its growing list of restaurants, brewery, and shop owners), miles of walking trails within some 16 parks, and even state-of-the-art bocci ball courts.
 Didn’t see that coming, did you?

 Well Above Average